vercel/commerce/README.md

 ## Integrations

-Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify and Saleor.
+Next.js Commerce integrates out-of-the-box with BigCommerce, Shopify, Swell, Saleor and Vendure.
 We plan to support all major ecommerce backends.

 ## Considerations